BakrIbrahimi/Fitness_Exercise_App/README.md

 ## Challange

 we will create a gym fitness and exercises website with react js, react-router, react loading spinner, react hooks, and rapid APIs.🏋️‍♂️
-🔥we will create multiple features in this project like fetching gym exercises, a BMI calculator, and fetching youtube gym exercises videos.
+🔥we will create multiple features in this project like fetching gym exercises and fetching youtube gym exercises videos.

 ## 💎Features